Does Car Insurance Follow a Person Or a Car?

 Your auto insurance won't cover drivers who are unlicensed or have suspended licenses.
 If you allow this person to drive your car, you can both face criminal charges and fines.

 What Happens If I Drive Someone Else's Car?

 If you are listed on the car owner's insurance policy, you'll be covered while driving the car.
 So if you plan on making a habit of borrowing the car, ask the owner to have your name listed on the auto insurance policy.

 What Happens If Someone Else Drives My Car?

-If the driver is listed on your car insurance policy driver, they can drive your car and be covered under the car insurance policy.
-If their name is not listed on the policy, you will need to give them permission to drive the car.
+If the driver is listed on your car insurance policy driver, they can drive your car and be covered under your insurance.
+If their name is not listed on the auto policy, you will need to permit them to drive the car.

-What Happens if I Rent a Car
+What Happens if I Rent a Car?

 Advice for Sharing Vehicles

 Stick with family members and friends that you really trust.
 As for drivers, be on your best driving behavior when you are borrowing a car.
-Follow all the rules of the road, including the speed limit, and have the car returned to the owner at an agreed upon time.
+Follow all the rules of the road, including the speed limit, and have the car returned to the owner at an agreed-upon time.